unxmaal/booterizer/README.md

  Use `fx.ARCS` for R4xxx machines (like the O2) and `fx.64` for R5000+ machines (and others for older machines, I assume).
 Once `booterizer` finishes setup it lists any detected partitioners to help you find the correct path.

-You should use fx to partition your internal disk- read the section "Partiting the Disk" at [Getting an Indy Desktop](https://blog.pizzabox.computer/posts/getting-an-indy-desktop/) for more thorough directions.
+You should use fx to partition your internal disk- read the section "Partitioning the disk" at [Getting an Indy Desktop](https://blog.pizzabox.computer/posts/getting-an-indy-desktop/) for more thorough directions.

 ### inst (IRIX installer)
 NOTE: After `booterizer` initializes, it displays a list of all `dist` subdirectories for your convenience.
 Use this list to preserve your sanity while running inst.